 Make Ahead the Day Before:

-I used to think that pies and cakes were best the day they were made, but I have since learned that they’re actually better the next day.
+I used to think that pies, cakes and desserts were best the day they were made, but I have since learned that they’re actually better the next day.
 I think the reason for this is that they have time to rest and set properly.
+Pumpkin pie, apple pie and pecan pie are great make-ahead pies.
+This pumpkin delight is also a perfect make ahead dessert.
 So definitely make your pies and cakes the day before the big dinner.

 If you’re serving whipped cream with your desserts, make it the day before and keep it in a tightly sealed container in the fridge until it’s time for dessert.
 This is such a time saver.